jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 <img src="../results/UCloud_gamma_models/precipitation_model_selection.png" width="800" />

-In both cases, there was evidence for longevity and litter size effects, but the most parsimonious model with both effects was the model where longevity, litter and bodymass are all included as univariate predictors (no interactions).
+In both cases, there was evidence for longevity and litter size effects, but the most parsimonious model with both effects was the model where longevity, litter and bodymass were all included as univariate predictors (no interactions).

 </details>